tjaekel/MaaXBoard-RT_cdc_vcom_freertos_cm7/README.md

 The LPUART, used on debugger (or via external UART-to-USB dongle), is not needed: the board runs with a UART and just with USB-C as connection.

-BTW: The original Debug UART (LPUART), is not working (in parallel).
+BTW: The original Debug UART (LPUART), is working (in parallel): use the LPUART1 (not 6), in file board.h.
-It might be possible to enable this one again and as well (e.g. for debug purposes, as backdoor...).

 ## How to use?
 Install all for the MaaXBoard-RT as documented by AVNET, find in: